 Lauren Schutz has been working in the field of education for over a decade as a teacher, school psychologist, executive functioning coach, and educational consultant.
 Lauren earned her B.A. in psychology from the University of Wisconsin-Madison and her M.A/EdS in school psychology at Tufts University.
 She most enjoys helping learners (child and adult) define their own goals for success, then encouraging them through the productive struggle that comes with growth.
 Ms. Schutz writes on a variety of education-related topics from her hometown in Chicago, IL.

-Tagged: MTSS Practice, Instituting MTSS
+Tagged: MTSS Practice, MTSS Infrastructure

 Comments (0)